10-3-pursuit/project-budget-app-reboot/README.md

 |  4  | Destroy | /transactions/:id |  DELETE   | **D**elete |             Delete a transactions              |
 |  5  | Update  | /transactions/:id |    PUT    | **U**pdate |             Update a transactions              |

-> **Note:** All of the above routes should work both with an application like Postman and a front-end framework like React
+> **Note:** All of the above routes should work both with Postman and in your React frontend.

-#### Front-end feature requirements
+#### Frontend feature requirements

-To complete the front-end application, you will need to build a React application that allows for CRUD operations to be performed on a single resource.
+To complete the frontend application, you will need to build a React application, using [Project Budgeting App Frontend](https://github.com/10-3-pursuit/project-budgeting-app-frontend), that allows for CRUD operations to be performed on a single resource.
 You will also need to display the data thoughtfully and clearly.

 Use of `React Router 6.2.1` is optional for this project.